What It Does

 Permissions

-- Accessibility — for the global keyboard shortcut and bringing windows to the front.
-Grant in System Settings → Privacy & Security → Accessibility.
+- Accessibility — for the global keyboard shortcut and bringing windows to the front. macOS will prompt on first launch.

 Installation